On this page

 Facts and stats

-- 43p of the beer price is duty, which represents: 12% of the on-trade retail price; 35% of the off-trade retail price
+- 54p of the lager price is duty in the on-trade and 60p in the off-trade.
+This represents: 11% of the on-trade retail price; 40% of the off-trade retail price (duty rates).

 - VAT is 20% of pre-tax price /17% of post-tax price.
 Excise duty varies between products, but on average accounts for around 25% of the final price.
 (Bhattacharya, 2017)